What is a root canal?

 The root canal procedure

-Dr. Staples will administer the selected form of anesthesia.
+Dr. Staples or Dr. Martz will administer the selected form of anesthesia.
 If you are undergoing general anesthesia, please follow the detailed instructions prior to treatment.
 He will use a very small drill to access the inside of the tooth, then use files to clear away the damaged and diseased pulp.
 The inner chamber of the tooth will be reshaped and often flushed with water to wash away any remaining pulp.
 We may use an antimicrobial solution to kill any remaining bacteria and reduce the risk of further infection.

 A few weeks later, your permanent crown will be placed on top of the tooth.
 Specifics of your treatment may vary depending on the number of infected teeth and the severity of the damage.